doohsam/tabs/readme.md

 Install jake: npm install jake -g
 Run jake: jake
-To look at the source code for a particular episode:

-Every episode's source code has an associated episodeXX tag.
-You can switch to other episodes like this:

 If you made any changes, check them in.
 Erase generated files: git clean -fdx